phanerka/link-stash/Coding/Useful mods list.md

 - [DebugVisualizer](https://steamcommunity.com/sharedfiles/filedetails/?id=3136260525)

 %% TODO:: format it properly %%
+> [!info]- How to use
-Controls (non-numpad):
+> Controls (non-numpad):
-0 to switch between all creatures and just the selected one
+> 0 to switch between all creatures and just the selected one
-1 to change selected creature
+> 1 to change selected creature
-2 to toggle sight visualizer  %% basically `lizard laser eyes:1` but toggleable %%
+> 2 to toggle sight visualizer  %% basically `lizard laser eyes:1` but toggleable %%
-3 to toggle tracker visualizer
+> 3 to toggle tracker visualizer
-4 to toggle relationship visualizer
+> 4 to toggle relationship visualizer
-5 to toggle utility visualizer
+> 5 to toggle utility visualizer
-6 to clear and reload sprites
+> 6 to clear and reload sprites
 - [SuperVisualiser](https://steamcommunity.com/sharedfiles/filedetails/?id=3035802284)- shows various stats of creatures
 - [BodyChunk Visualizer](https://steamcommunity.com/sharedfiles/filedetails/?id=3252161184)